josh-hills/Movie-Database/README.md

     PART 1: Main Pages
     1. Home Page
-        - On the home page you will see base criteria of movies, people and users
+        - This page is the main area which provides links to other parts of the website.
-        - These will be links to their respective pages
+        - Will have links to sign in, profile, and search pages.
     2. Profile Page
         - If you are not logged in already, the profile page will prompt you to log in or create an account
         - Once you are logged in the profile page will display your information: